TheViking733n/Tic-Tac-Toe_Verilog/README.md

 # Tic-Tac-Toe in Verilog
-This is a simple two player Tic-Tac-Toe game made using [Digital Logic Simulator](https://github.com/hneemann/Digital) This was my project for **Digital Logic Design Course (CS203)**
+This is a simple two player Tic-Tac-Toe game made using [Digital Logic Simulator](https://github.com/hneemann/Digital) <br>
+This was my project for **Digital Logic Design Course (CS203)**

 ### Instructor